rust-lang/const-eval/const_safety.md

 * The program causes undefined behavior (e.g., dereferencing an out-of-bounds pointer).
 * The program panics (e.g., a failed bounds check).
 * The program loops forever, and this is detected by the loop detector.
+Note that this detection happens on a best-effort basis only.

 Just like panics and non-termination are acceptable in safe run-time Rust code, we also consider these acceptable in safe compile-time Rust code.
 However, we